[Guest Post] Am I Ready to Have Sex? Questions to Ask Yourself by Tina Evans

 “I’d love to cuddle with you but I don’t want to have sex tonight.”

-“If I’m in my office with the door closed, I’m working and only want to be interrupted if it’s an emergency.”
+“If I’m in my office with the door closed, I’m focusing on work and only want to be interrupted if it’s an emergency.”

 Use a Calm Tone of Voice

-Unless you have very clear evidence to the contrary, assume that the other person – your partner, friend, family member, or even coworker – is on your side and cares about you.
-This means that they wouldn’t WANT you to overextend yourself or say yes when you really mean no.
+Unless you have very clear evidence to the contrary, assume that the other person is on your side and cares about you.
+This means that they wouldn’t want you to overextend yourself or say yes when you really mean no. Part of loving you is supporting you in setting and holding boundaries.

-This will help you approach the boundary as a necessary self-care step for yourself, and not as something you’re doing to the other person.
-It’s also a clever conversational trick – if you signal to the person that you expect them to be understanding and respectful, they’re more likely to want to live up to that expectation by responding appropriately.
+Assuming you’re on the same side will help you approach boundaries as a necessary self-care step for yourself, and not as something you’re doing to the other person.
+It can also be self-fulfilling; if you signal to the person that you expect them to be understanding and respectful, they’re more likely to want to live up to that expectation by responding appropriately.

 Consider When to Compromise (and When Not To)